 - Some Anvils Need to Be Dropped: The comic isn't remotely subtle about its criticisms of the way sex workers and poor people in general were (and, by implication, still are) treated, nor does it need to be.

 - Unexpected Character: Being set in Victorian Britain, one could logically expect Sir William Gull, Frederick Abberline, Queen Victoria, Walter Sickert and the rest of the bunch to appear.
 But let's be honest: who seriously expected Alois and Klara Hitler to play a role (however brief) in this book?

 - The Woobie:

 - The chapter isn't called The Unfortunate Mr Druitt for nothing.

 - All of the prostitutes and victims are this.
-They are forced into their line of work because of abject poverty and are subject to rape, violence and can't turn to the church or the police for help because they are looked down upon as less than human.
+They are forced into their line of work because of abject poverty and are subject to rape, violence and can't turn to the church or the police for help because they are looked down upon as less than human; and then they start being killed off because of something that had nothing to do with them.
 It says something that it took Jack the Ripper's killings to bring attention to their appalling living conditions and exploitation.

 In the movie:

-- Alternate Character Interpretation: In the end, is Abberline's death from opium overdose just an accident, or does he kill himself because he can't ever see Mary again?
+- Alternative Character Interpretation: In the end, is Abberline's death from opium overdose just an accident, or does he kill himself because he can't ever see Mary again?